ABR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Arbor Realty Trust Investors With Substantial Losses Have Opportunity To Lead Cla...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Arbor Realty Trust (“Arbor Realty” or“the Company”) (NYSE: ABR) and certain of its officers.
+NEW YORK, Aug.
+12, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Arbor Realty Trust ("Arbor Realty" or "the Company") (NYSE: ABR ) and certain of its officers.

 Class Definition